- Single Touch Payroll comes into effect this July. Here’s how to prepare your business.

 - Ensure your staff are fully trained on the functionality of the software.

 - Include STP in your updated internal processes.
-This will make for a smoother transition when the new legislation starts and improved communication with staff changes.
+This will make for a smoother transition and improved communication with staff changes.

 - Educate all employees about the STP and the changes that affect them.
 The STP will change how they receive their payment summaries at the end of the financial year.
 They will also need to set up their myGov account in preparation for the STP.
 They can use this account to check all their year-to-date wages, super and taxes at any time.